Great Ocean Road + Otways • Victoria (VIC)

 2) What’s included after the workshop?

 You’ll get a practical workflow you can repeat, plus post-workshop support on editing decisions and gear setup.
-Where applicable, access to your editing resources (tutorial vault / quick-start cards) is included.
+Where applicable, access to your editing resources, tutorial vault or quick-start cards, is included.

 3) Do you offer payment plans?